 If you don’t know what to expect from the Chicago Marathon course, you may need information about the Chicago Marathon course map as well as some course guidance in general.
 All of that and more can be found within this article.

-I’m going to break down the Chicago Marathon course for you, help with a Chicago Marathon course strategy and general tips for running a flat course like you will find in Chicago.
+I’m going to break down the Chicago Marathon course for you, help with a Chicago Marathon course strategy, and provide general tips for running a flat course like the one you will find in Chicago.

 Chicago Marathon Course Strategy

-Yes.
-You are a superhero running this marathon, but save this fun for later in the city.
+Yes, you are a superhero running this marathon, but save the fun for later in the city.
 You will need the energy.
-By reaching the Chicago Zoo you should have found your rhythm and feel comfortable running the pace you’re at.
-Also watch the setting of the aid stations and find your way to approach them this is what you’ll see the next 18 aid stations on the Chicago Marathon course.
+By reaching the Chicago Zoo you should have found your rhythm and feel comfortable running your current pace.
+Also, watch the setting of the aid stations and plan your ways to approach them: this is where you’ll see the next 18 aid stations on the Chicago Marathon course.

 Miles Five to 10: From Lincoln Park to Lakeview

-You will be running north to Addison, where you will see the Wrigley Field.
-This is the most northern part of the Chicago Marathon course.
-Again, the spectators are insane the first 13 miles.
+You will be running north to Addison, where you will see Wrigley Field.
+This is the northernmost part of the Chicago Marathon course.
+Again, the spectators are insane for the first 13 miles.
 There will come quieter parts of the race for sure.
-Soak it all in and save it in your inner marathon runner battery for later in the race.
+Soak it all up and save your marathon batteries for later.
 A conservative pace is still needed here.

 Miles 11 to 17: Old Town, River North, West Loop, Greek Town, and Little Italy